 There are also people who prefer to walk.
-This way, even though the walk itself is very demanding they get to enjoy it more and challenge themselves.
+Some people do motorcycle tours.
 Not to worry, there are plenty of places along the road where you can get food, rest or buy whatever you need.

 So, let’s hit the road…

 Driving out from Melbourne, you arrive at Torquay, which is the official starting point for the Road.
 This beautiful city is known as the ‘Surf capital of Australia’ and if you like this sort of activity – and you are an experienced surfer – bring your surfboard with you and make sure you visit the famous Bells Beach.
 The waves will not disappoint.
 For the less adventurous, the cliff is breathtaking and worth of a couple of shots.